-In addition to the revenue sharing payments discussed above, ESI (acting in its capacity as broker/dealer) also receives additional compensation for the sales of securities issued and or distributed by members of its Strategic Partners program.
-Envestnet Portfolio Solutions and Touchstone Advisors are the only Strategic Partner product distributors in the ESI Directions program.
-Certain other fund sponsors and/or TPAMs that do not participate in the Strategic Partners program, but whose funds may be used in ESI Directions accounts, make marketing payments to ESI to sponsor certain meetings or events.
-These include American Funds, BlackRock Funds, Symmetry, and Vanguard.
-As such, the Firm has an incentive to promote use of these funds, over other available funds, in programs in which the IAR acts as the portfolio manager, such as ESI Directions.
+ESI (acting in its capacity as broker/dealer) receives additional compensation for the sales of securities issued and or distributed by members of its Strategic Partners program.
+BlackRock Funds, Envestnet Portfolio Solutions, Freedom Advisors, PIMCO Investment Management and Touchstone Advisors are the only Strategic Partner product distributors in the ESI Compass program.
+Certain other fund sponsors and/or TPAMs that do not participate in the Strategic Partners program, but whose funds may be used in ESI Compass accounts, make marketing payments to ESI to sponsor certain meetings or events.
+These include American Funds, Symmetry, and Vanguard.
+As such, the Firm has an incentive to promote use of these funds, over other available funds, in programs in which the IAR acts as the portfolio manager, such as ESI Compass.

-Certain funds available in the ESI Directions program pay additional compensation to ESI, such as 12b-1 (trail) fees.
-Other funds available in the ESI Directions program do not pay ESI 12b-1 fees.
-This creates a conflict of interest, because ESI has a financial incentive to recommend mutual funds that generate 12b-1 revenue to the Firm.
-To eliminate this conflict, 12b-1 fees charged to accounts in the ESI Directions program are credited back to the customer by the custodian (i.e. NFS).
-Therefore, ESI does not receive 12b-1 revenue from accounts in its ESI Directions program.
+Certain funds available in the ESI Compass program pay additional compensation to ESI, such as 12b-1 (trail) fees.
+Other funds available in the ESI Compass program do not pay ESI 12b-1 fees.
+To eliminate this conflict, 12b-1 fees charged to accounts in the ESI Compass program are credited back to the customer by the custodian (i.e. NFS).
+ESI does not receive12b-1 revenue from accounts in its ESI Compass program.